Disabilities, Learning Challenges, and Educational Tips

 • Plan opportunities for your child to interact with peers, whether through playdates, community groups, or inclusive activities.

-• Social skills development is important for children with Down syndrome.
+• Social skills development is important for children with down syndrome.

-9. Utilize Special Education Resources:
+Utilize Special Education Resources

 • Explore resources and curricula specifically designed for children with special needs.